austin-putz/GenSel/README.md

 You need to create an environmental variable in your bash_profile that sets LD_LIBRARY_PATH.
 So in your `.bash_profile` (create with `touch` or `vim`).

-Add:
+Add this to your `.bash_profile`:
 ```bash
 LD_LIBRARY_PATH=/home/amputz/bin/GenSel/
 export LD_LIBRARY_PATH
 ```

-I also add this line to find the directories.
-I put in my `~/bin/` folder.
+I also add this line to my `.bash_profile` to find the directory where I put my binary program in.
+I put them in my `~/bin/GenSel` folder.
 ```bash
 export PATH=$HOME/bin/GenSel:$PATH
 ```